 Harris was also energized by the new singer’s arrival, stating a few years later that it was a crucial turning point for Maiden: “When Bruce joined, his enthusiasm was incredible, it was what we needed so bad because the morale of the band was so low.”

 It wasn’t plain sailing, though.
 With Dickinson taking charge of center stage, Harris felt pushed aside.
 The two would almost literally fight for the spotlight, nearly coming to blows backstage at Newcastle City Hall early in the tour.
+It had been a long day, first shooting the video for the upcoming The Number Of The Beast single and then doing a two-hour headlining gig in the evening.
 Smallwood had to physically separate them, with Harris yelling, “He’s got to fucking go!”
-But what Harris probably came to realize was that Dickinson took Maiden to a different league of presentation.

 The Iron Maiden live experience had now become something else entirely.
 Dickinson would not only deliver on the new material, he’d do equally thrilling interpretations of Di’Anno era tracks like Phantom Of The Opera and Wrathchild, and the full two-hour Beast On The Road set in 1982 was a tour de force.